machadodj/machadodj.github.io/_members/Paula_Prieto_Oliveira.md

   external: https://www.researchgate.net/profile/Paula-Prieto-Oliveira
 ---

-Dr. Paula Prieto Oliveira is a postdoctoal fellow at UNC Charlotte's Phyloinformatics Lab, with onset in 06/16/2023.
+Dr. Paula Prieto Oliveira was a postdoctoal fellow at UNC Charlotte's Phyloinformatics Lab, with onset in 06/16/2023.
+She left our lab to do other amazing and great things on on 06/20/2025.
 She is experienced on molecular medicine and bioinformatics applications to virology, pathology, and degenerative or age-related diseases.
-Currently, her work focuses on virology, epidemiology, evolution, and machine learning, highlighting their application in human health.
+Her work at the Phyloinformatics Lab focused on virology, epidemiology, evolution, and machine learning, highlighting their application in human health.